Why Supercase: Sales Development

 More meetings booked.

-A cost of inaction hypothesis provokes a reaction a product pitch never gets.
+A point of view on what doing nothing costs provokes a reaction a product pitch never gets.
 That's what changes the response rate.

 First calls that earn a second.